MicrosoftDocs/ATADocs/ATPDocs/lateral-movement-alerts.md

 Not applicable.

 **TP, B-TP or FP**
-1. Determine whether the Print Spooler service is frequently used over the networkto install printer drivers on domain controllers.
+1. Determine whether the Print Spooler service is frequently used over the network to install printer drivers on domain controllers.
 This should rarely happen.
 2. Check if the source computer is running an attack tool such as Mimikatz or Impacket.
 3. If the answers to these questions is yes, it's a true positive.
 Follow the instructions in the next section to understand the scope of the breach.